I-907Premium Processing

 Can I upgrade to premium after filing?

-What happens if USCIS misses the 15 days?
+What happens if USCIS misses the applicable premium-processing period?

 Does premium processing increase approval chances?

-No. Premium processing only affects timeline, not the merits.
-The same officer applies the same standards.
+No. Premium processing only affects speed, not the merits.
+USCIS applies the same eligibility standards.

 Statuses to watch